-On March 27, 2002, we filed an amended answer and counterclaims in which we claimed that the TDK-held patent is unenforceable due to inequitable conduct and asserted counterclaims against TDK based on state unfair competition law, as well as counterclaims seeking a declaration that the TDK-held patent is invalid, not infringed and unenforceable.
+On March 27, 2002, we filed an amended answer and counterclaims in which we claimed that the TDK-held patent is unenforceable due to inequitable conduct and asserted counterclaims seeking a declaration that the TDK-held patent is invalid, not infringed and unenforceable.
+We are currently in the discovery phase of this litigation.